Enegnei/MEW-Rebranding/MEW-Rebranding.md

 ### Twitter Account Split

+On February 6th 2018, Monahan [changed the copyright attribution within the MIT license](https://archive.is/pVsm7) on a forked copy of MEW to include a new company called "MyCrypto."
 On February 8th 2018, Monahan changed the handle of the MEW account to "[MyCrypto](https://web.archive.org/web/20180210202039/https://twitter.com/MyCrypto/)," causing the account to split into one with the new handle and one with the old handle.
 The latter account was removed of its +70k followers and verified status.
 Because this was done without warning, the MEW account (reportedly still run by Hemachandra) was one of the first to [tweet about the handle change](https://web.archive.org/web/20180209111258/https:/twitter.com/myetherwallet/status/961792085060808704?lang=en).
 From his personal account, Hemachandra described the account split as "[improper, perhaps unlawful](https://web.archive.org/web/20180215161602/https://twitter.com/kvhnuke_/status/961808501088468992?lang=en)," but upon being asked for further comment explained that he was "[unable to make any comments without discussing this situation with my lawyers.](https://web.archive.org/web/20180209183106/https:/twitter.com/kvhnuke_/status/961892055558496256?lang=en)" When asked why he described it that way, Monahan responded, "[I don't know.
 I don't know why other people do things.
 I'm sorry](https://web.archive.org/web/20180215150920/https://twitter.com/tayvano_/status/961891235018416128?lang=en)."

 On February 9th, Hemachandra released a statement about the split on **Reddit**: